 Then this 'sun' appeared just to the left of One World Center, then faded back.
-OK, what just happened?!

 A few minutes later, it came up between several buildings to the south - but that's impossible for it to move that fast on the horizon without rising any higher.

 This phenomenon happens maybe twice a year since the sun comes up at a different spot on the horizon every day and only this one building is reflective enough to create the illusion of a second sun; and be at just the correct angle maybe twice every year.
 This was absolutely incredible - and I was 'lucky' enough to just happen to be there on that morning at that angle.

-This panorama image was created by taking 6 images - all at 30 seconds long - and having Photoshop stitch them together.
+This panorama image was created by taking 6 images - each at 30 seconds long - and having Photoshop stitch them together in post processing.
 Taking individual 30 second images correctly so Photoshop could do this successfully is the key; and knowing my camera and Photoshop CAN do this well enabled me to complete my vision.

-These reflections are not visible to the human eye with the rough waters in the Hudson River.
+These reflections are not visible to the human eye with the typical rough waters in the Hudson River.

-The detail in this is incredible - it's 110,000 pixels per square inch!
+The detail in this is incredible - it's 122,500 pixels per square inch!

-It is available for only $695.00.
+It is available for only $635.00.